Nass9/Projects/README.md

-# Challenge: <a name="Challenge"></a>
+# Challenges: <a name="Challenge"></a>

 ### Deloitte:  <a name="Deloitte"></a>

-      DRiM Game 2020: Le challenge data science appliqué au risque de crédit (Python - Sas)
+      DRiM Game 2020: The data science challenge applied to credit risk (Python / Sas)

       DRiM Game, a competition in which students compete on a banking industry issue, related to the modeling of financial risks, particularly credit risk

-      Subject:
+      Topic:
       Analysis of the explanatory factors (determinants) of the marginal recovery rates by defaulted maturity band on a credit portfolio.
       The analysis, concerning panel data with a temporal dimension, is to be treated by application of "classical" econometric models and the reasoned use of one or several machine learning methods.

       Context:
-      - Identify the factors influencing the loss given default (LGD) rate.
+      - Identify the factors influencing the loss given default (LGD) rate;
-      - A regulatory constraint to be met in order to be allowed to use these models for the calculation of capital requirements
+      - A regulatory constraint to be met in order to be allowed to use these models for the calculation of capital requirements;
-      - An operational issue to optimize the recovery process by guiding the timing and modalities of recovery actions
+      - An operational issue to optimize the recovery process by guiding the timing and modalities of recovery actions.

       Methodology:
       - For defaulted maturities (m=6, 9, 12, 18, 24), a marginal recovery rate can be estimated.
 For each of these rates, the explanatory factors will be determined through a model.
-Thus, each maturity will have an explanatory model for the recovery rate of the considered maturity
+Thus, each maturity will have an explanatory model for the recovery rate of the considered maturity;
-      - Treatment of the problem via the application of "classic" econometric models
+      - Treatment of the problem via the application of "classic" econometric models;
-      - Use of machine learning approaches of your choice, to be applied to the modeling steps that seem relevant to you
+      - Use of machine learning approaches of your choice, to be applied to the modeling steps that seem relevant;
-      - Verification of the assumptions underlying the models used
+      - Verification of the assumptions underlying the models used;
-      - Deliverable in ppt format or other data visualization format
+      - Deliverable in ppt format or other data visualization format.